-Compass Informatics operates the National Biodiversity Data Centre under a service level agreement on behalf of the Heritage Council, Ireland.
-The Centre is fully staffed by Compass personnel who undertake all ecology, outreach, data management, and systems development projects.
+Under contract from the Heritage Council and the Department of Arts, Heritage, Regional, Rural & Gaeltacht Affairs, Compass Informatics established the National Biodiversity Data Centre for Ireland.
+We also operate the Centre under a service level agreement.
+The Centre is fully staffed by Compass personnel who undertake all ecology, outreach, data management and systems development projects.

 Liam Lysaght, Centre Director of the National Biodiversity Data Centre, presented the Centre at the Compass12 Conference in Dublin in September 2012 – watch his presentation – “National Biodiversity Data Centre.
 A New Piece of Ireland’s Data Infrastructure” – here (links to YouTube).

-Ireland became a member of the Global Biodiversity Information Facility (GBIF) in 2008, and the National Biodiversity Data Centre has been nominated as the national node for Ireland.
+Ireland became a member of the Global Biodiversity Information Facility in 2008, and the National Biodiversity Data Centre acts as the national node for Ireland.
 Ireland’s membership of this international organisation complements the Centre’s strategic objective of making biodiversity information freely and universally available through web services.